GrossmanJoshua/basketball/nbastats/README.md

 Provides a basic interface to stats.nba.com

-Right now only lineup data is available.
+Right now only the following are available:

+* lineup data
+* shooting distance data